A Game We Play To Fool Ourselves

 Does that sound like winning?
 Does it sound like the moral high ground?

 So why do we deliberately deny contradicting facts and well-founded arguments and pretend they don’t matter?
-Partially, because we are lazy.
-It is usually easier to pretend something doesn’t exist then to do something about it.
-But mostly, we do it to protect ourselves.
+Partially, because it is usually easier to pretend something doesn’t exist then to do something about it.
+But we also do it to protect ourselves.
 We do it out of fear.

 If we accept a fact or an argument that contradicts our own personal beliefs, then we would have to give power to that fact.
 We would have to acknowledge that fact as a truth and our own beliefs as not wholly true.
 And we would have to share ownership of that fact and that means sharing responsibility for that fact.
 Because knowledge is not just power, it is also a responsibility.